Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Satisfaction & accessibility: Guest feedback on orientation, access, reusables, and sanitation.

-Practical tip: After the event, publish a short, understandable review (what worked well, what will be improved next time).
-This strengthens credibility and accelerates learning curves.
+Practical tip: Plan a short, understandable review after the event (key figures, learnings, next steps).
+This strengthens credibility and accelerates learning curves for future events.

 Checklist for Hof: Organization and Guests